PolicyEngine household API

 }'

-The household object describes the people and their groupings for tax and benefit calculations.
-It has a five-level hierarchy:
+The request body carries a household object that describes the people and their groupings for tax and benefit calculations.
+This structure is the same whether you call the hosted endpoint or the Docker container.

 LevelDescriptionExample